kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/medium-copy.md

 The project
 At its core, this is a Retrieval-Augmented Generation (RAG) system built with Kedro.
 The initial goal was to take a full transcript of a Cyberpunk 2077 playthrough (over 400 pages of dialog), make it searchable, and use it to answer questions accurately.

+The following diagram illustrates how the RAG pipeline operates end-to-end.
+The raw data is chunked and embeddings are generated from it, all of which is stored in Kedro datasets.
+The user query is then passed as a parameter to the pipeline, and semantic similarity search is used to find the most relevant part of the stored data.
+This is then used as context to format a LangChain ChatPromptTemplate object.
+Finally, the LLM processes this prompt to produce a response, which becomes the final product of this pipeline.

-This article walks through the workflow shown.What is Kedro?
+This article walks through the workflow shown.

+What is Kedro?
 Kedro is an open-source Python framework for building production-ready data pipelines.
 It provides structure and best practices for data engineering projects through:
 Nodes: Pure Python functions that transform data
 Pipelines: Directed acyclic graphs (DAGs) of nodes that define execution order Data Catalog: Centralized configuration for data sources, eliminating hardcoded file paths
 Parameters: Externalized configuration for easy experimentation

-For this project, Kedro provided the structure to manage all of the datasets and transformations, and allowed quick, easy iteration while building data pipelines.
+Kedro transforms what is often a loose collection of scripts and LangChain components into a coherent, well-defined and reproducible RAG architecture.
+For this project, it provided the structure to manage all of the datasets and transformations, allowing quick, easy iteration while building data pipelines.

 The transcript
 The LangChainPromptDataset was built to seamlessly integrate LangChain PromptTemplate objects into Kedro pipelines, enabling prompts to be loaded as raw data files and reducing boilerplate code.
 For a proper field test, I wanted to use it with a real LLM query workflow, not just unit tests or mock responses.
 Let's talk about chunking…